top of page

 Goals

-• Increase textile reuse and recycling while decreasing handling costs and carbon footprint
+• Increase textile reuse, recycling and transparency

 3